tgraupmann/UnityWebGLSpeechSynthesis/README.md

 The scene is located at `Assets/WebGLSpeechSynthesis/Scenes/Example03ProxyManagement.unity`.

+The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example03ProxyManagement.cs`.

 ![image_7](images/image_7.png)

 ## Example04 - Sbaitso Clone

 The scene is located at `Assets/WebGLSpeechSynthesis/Scenes/Example04SbaitsoClone.unity`.

-The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example04SbaitsoClone`.
+The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example04SbaitsoClone.cs`.

 The AI is controlled from `Assets/WebGLSpeechSynthesis/Scripts/AISbaitso.cs` which is a port from `JAVA`.